vatan18/docs/pages/1.kubernetes/migrating_to_single_alb_with_waf.md

 *   **Downtime Strategy:** Plan for potential downtime during the migration.
 A phased approach or blue/green deployment is recommended for critical services.

-*   **WAF Rules:** Define the specific WAF rules you want to apply based on your `uat-inbound-cidrs.txt` and other security requirements.
+*   **WAF Rules:** Define the specific WAF rules you want to apply based on your `inbound-cidrs.txt` and other security requirements.

 ## 5. Modifying Ingress Resources for a Shared ALB

-Now, let's modify your `uat-all-ingress.yaml` (or individual Ingress files) to group them under a single ALB.
+Now, let's modify your `all-ingress.yaml` (or individual Ingress files) to group them under a single ALB.

 For each Ingress resource you want to include in the shared ALB, you'll need to add or modify the following annotations: